 This summer, we’ll also be hosting classes on storytelling surrounding mint with Hungry food educator Megan Haupt and on fennel uses for medicine, food, and in queer history with K Is for Kitchen founders Frances Rose Sibbondo and Acorn Swiggum.
 Later this fall, we’re planning to release 2 brewing workshops utilizing wild yeast and making hard crabapple jack and cider.
 Stay tuned!
 If you’re interested in leading a community workshop, reach out to Education Director Alyssa Schimmel (email@example.com) and Orchard Director Michael Muehlbauer (firstname.lastname@example.org).

 As we near to fall, we look forward to more urban bounties with crabapples, hawthorns, and persimmons, so stay tuned and join our POPHarvest emails to get notified!
 We also aim to bring you educational experiences with urban harvests that benefit from processing like with trifoliate orange, crabapple, black walnut, ginkgo, and acorns through our POPHarvestED program.

-This POP program update written by Orchard Director Michael Muehlbauer with additional content on POPHarvestEd by Alyssa Schimmel.
+This POP program update written by Orchard Director Michael Muehlbauer with content on POPHarvestEd written by Alyssa Schimmel.

 SUPPORT US!
 If you found this entry useful, informative, or inspiring, please consider a donation of any size to help POP in planting and supporting community orchards in Philadelphia: phillyorchards.org/donate.